gearglow/ReptiliaWithATwist/The List.md

 By the time they were done, breakfast was well underway.
 The two reached the Great Hall just as Luna came down the stairs.

 "Good morning," she said with a happy-sounding, adorably squeaky yawn.

+Elysia and Hermione caught each other's eyes and, over passive legilimency, at the exact same time, sent the exact same thought: _oh no, she's cute!_

+"Good morning, Luna," they chorused back, blushing.

+"Are you ready for the Arithmancy and Runes exams?"
+Elysia continued.

+"Certainly," Luna replied.
+"I expect it will be nice to feel challenged in my classes finally.
+And you, Ellie?"

+Elysia grinned.
+"Definitely.
+Gotta keep Hermione on her toes, after all.
+I've been slacking too much.
+Divination, honestly.
+What on earth was I thinking?"